-Oryx Petroleum is an early-stage oil producer and has negative operating cash flow.
+Oryx Petroleum is an early-stage oil producer.

-Oryx Petroleum's operations do not currently generate profit.
+Oryx Petroleum's operations do not reliably generate profit or cash.
 As such, Oryx Petroleum is subject to risks, including under-capitalization, cash shortages, and limitations with respect to personnel, financial and other resources.
 There is no assurance that Oryx Petroleum will be successful in achieving a return on shareholders' investment and its likelihood of success must be considered in light of its stage of operations.

-Oryx Petroleum has had limited success in increasing oil production volumes from its current license areas and a majority of Oryx Petroleum's resource volumes are classified as prospective resources.
-If appraisal of discoveries or development of fields is unsuccessful, or if Oryx Petroleum fails to make additional discoveries from which it is viable to produce oil commercially, Oryx Petroleum may be limited in its ability to increase oil production and earnings.
+Oryx Petroleum has only recently achieved crude oil production levels that allow its operations to generate profit or cash at prevailing market crude oil sale prices and Oryx Petroleum's realized crude oil sale prices.
+Whether or not the Corporation's operating activities will generate profit or cash in the future is highly uncertain and depends on numerous factors including the Corporation's ability to sustain or increase current crude oil production levels, prevailing market and Oryx Petroleum realized crude oil prices, timely receipt of payments for oil sales and required operating cost.
+Only a small portion of Oryx Petroleum's oil reserves are classified as proved reserves.
+If current production levels cannot be sustained, if appraisal of discoveries or development of fields is unsuccessful, or if Oryx Petroleum fails to make additional discoveries from which it is viable to produce oil commercially, Oryx Petroleum may be limited in its ability to increase oil production and generate earnings.
 This would have a Material Adverse Effect.